OS2iot/OS2iot-docs/source/installation-guide/installation-guide.rst

    5. Azure VM to host Jenkins.

-The exact steps will depend on the wishes for the exact deployment, and therefore it is left as an exercise for the reader.
+The exact steps will depend on the requirements for the exact deployment, and therefore it is left as an exercise for the reader.

 Deployment
 ^^^^^^^^^^